 - Affordable tuition rates and access to financial aid.

 - Transfer in your previous credits — graduate sooner.

-An education degree from St. Kate's gets you noticed.
+An education degree from St. Kate's will get you noticed.
 Many principals tell us that they put St. Kate's graduates' resumes at the top of the pile when making hiring decisions.

 Through Evening/Weekend/Online at St. Kate’s, you can earn a bachelor's degree and prepare for a career as an elementary teacher with an K-6 license.
-You may add to your K-6 license a Pre-Kindergarten (Age 3-PreK) endorsement, or a Communication Arts and Literature (grades 5-8) endorsement.
-Find out more about your Evening/Weekend/Online elementary education degree plan »
+You may add to your K-6 license a Pre-Primary (Age 3-PreK) endorsement, or a Communication Arts and Literature (grades 5-8) endorsement.
+Find out more about your Evening/Weekend/Online elementary education degree plan.

 Get connected: fieldwork and student teaching

 Get ready to get connected to real-world teaching: In partnership with regional K-6 schools, you'll take part in fieldwork and student teaching experiences — rich opportunities to collaborate with mentor teachers.
 You'll put into practice the theories you learned on campus so that, by the time you graduate, you'll have the practice-ready skills you need to address the needs of K-6 learners.